sellpy/web-interview/README.md

 - Indicate that a todolist is completed if all todo items within are completed.
 - Don't require users to press save when an item is added or deleted from the todolist.
 (Autosave functionality)
 - Add a date for completion to todo items.
 Indicate how much time is remaining or overdue.

+## Submission

+Send a link to your forked repository to your contact person at Sellpy.